The Family That Prays Together...

-Now I try to add a little "faith and fun" to St. Patrick's Day for my own family.
+Now as a Mom I try to add a little "faith and fun" to St. Patrick's Day for my own family.
 My kids look forward to a touch of green throughout the day, whether it be green milk in their cereal, or making green shamrock cookies.
-We bring out our St. Patrick DVD and books to enjoy for the day too, and as on many feast days, may even enjoy an impromptu play by the kids acting out the story of St. Patrick performing one of his many miracles.
+We bring out our classic St. Patrick DVD and books to enjoy for the day too, and as on many feast days, may even enjoy an impromptu play by the kids acting out the story of St. Patrick performing one of his many miracles.

 Wishing you a happy and blessed St. Patrick's Day!

 Contributed by Susana L. who enjoys writing, design, and celebrating the Liturgical Year with her husband and 6 children.

 Celebrating Lent with a Yes!